61% Of Women And 46% Of Men Think Kids Should Be Raised Without Gender Stereotypes

 In developed markets, meanwhile, barely half the sample (52%) believe “a man should be masculine,” and just 48% believe “a woman should be feminine.”

 Even so, equality between the sexes remains elusive.
 Nearly half of the global sample agreed with the statement that, “women today have rights but no real power.”
-A majority of men and women –52% and 64%, respectively–believe there are not enough women in executive positions and when asked why prevents women earning as much as men, the greatest obstacle cited by both sexes was sexism and or gender bias.
+A majority of men and women–52% and 64%, respectively–believe there are not enough women in executive positions and when asked what prevents women from earning as much as men, the greatest obstacle cited by both sexes was sexism and or gender bias.

-The findings come at a time when concern about gender stereotyping and the de-gendering of products, product presentation and other forms of marketing communication is fast-moving up brand owners’ agenda.
+The findings come at a time when concern about gender stereotyping and the de-gendering of products, product presentation, and other forms of marketing communication is fast moving up brand owners’ agenda.

 Two weeks ago, British retailer John Lewis announced it would no longer use “boys” and “girls” labels on children’s clothing and plans for a new line of gender-neutral clothing.

-The move followed Target’s summer launch of an “all-gender” lifestyle product line for kids featuring non-gender specific kids clothes from Toca Boca, the digital toymaker, two years after the retailer reduced the amount of gender-based signage for kids products in-store in response to customer feedback.
+The move followed Target’s summer launch of an “all-gender” lifestyle product line for kids featuring non-gender-specific kids clothes from Toca Boca, the digital toymaker, two years after the retailer reduced the amount of gender-based signage for kids products in store in response to customer feedback.

-According to Havas, the normalization of gender blurring and growing acceptance–and expectations–of a gender-neutral approach should be the key take-outs from its findings for brand owners.
+According to Havas, the normalization of gender blurring and growing acceptance–and expectations–of a gender-neutral approach should be the key takeouts from its findings for brand owners.

-At the Cannes Lions Festival of Creativity in June meanwhile, Unilever co-convened with UN Women at the inaugural session of the Unstereotype Alliance–an initiative also supported by Johnson & Johnson, Procter & Gamble, Microsoft, Diageo and AT&T, to proactively address and eliminate stereotypes (including sexual stereotypes) in advertising worldwide.
+At the Cannes Lions Festival of Creativity in June meanwhile, Unilever co-convened with UN Women at the inaugural session of the Unstereotype Alliance–an initiative also supported by Johnson & Johnson, Procter & Gamble, Microsoft, Diageo, and AT&T, to proactively address and eliminate stereotypes (including sexual stereotypes) in advertising worldwide.

-“The traditional binary notion of gender simply doesn’t work anymore – for advertisers, for manufacturers, for educators, for anyone,” says Marian Salzman, Chief Executive Officer of Havas PR.
+“The traditional binary notion of gender simply doesn’t work anymore–for advertisers, for manufacturers, for educators, for anyone,” says Marian Salzman, chief executive officer of Havas PR.
 “For now, that means most of us find ourselves talking and thinking about gender more.
 But, ultimately, it will serve to make gender of lesser import because we will all exist somewhere along the spectrum rather than being divided into two opposing camps.”

-At a time when people are increasingly embracing – or at least coming to grips with – the notion that gender is not set in stone and that people may be male, female, something in between or something else altogether, Salzman believes that businesses need to stop segregating and targeting around gender and start focusing on individuals’ human potential as family and community members, as employers or employees, as consumers and as citizens.
+At a time when people are increasingly embracing–or at least coming to grips with–the notion that gender is not set in stone and that people may be male, female, something in between, or something else altogether, Salzman believes that businesses need to stop segregating and targeting around gender and start focusing on individuals’ human potential as family and community members, as employers or employees, as consumers and as citizens.

-“As brand marketers, we have to keep in mind that moving towards an agendered future is about expanding not curtailing freedom of choice.
-A girl who likes to dress up as a princess and walk to school with a sparkly pink backpack should feel comfortable doing so – as should a boy who wishes to do the same,” she says.
+“As brand marketers, we have to keep in mind that moving toward an agendered future is about expanding not curtailing freedom of choice.
+A girl who likes to dress up as a princess and walk to school with a sparkly pink backpack should feel comfortable doing so–as should a boy who wishes to do the same,” she says.

 “Our job is to help push back against those rigid gender norms that pressure children to embrace or reject certain things simply because previous generations deemed them ‘gender inappropriate’.
 There’s no room for that phrase anymore.
 If you like something and it doesn’t harm anyone else, then it’s appropriate.”